 My late, great Uncle Bruce was otherwise known as a fart-knocker, rump-ranger, poofter, fairy and shit-packing fag.
-It hurts to write those words, but that’s how a lot of people saw homosexual men, and over the course of his long life, some weren’t ashamed to spit it in his face.
-Outside of a primo LGBT crew and a few trusted relatives and straight friends, my high-strung uncle remained locked in the closet, for most of his 81 years.
+It hurts to write those words, but that’s how a lot of people saw and still see gay men, and over the course of his long life, some weren’t ashamed to spit it in his face.
+Outside of a primo LGBTQ+ crew and a few trusted relatives and straight friends, my high-strung uncle remained locked in the closet, for most of his 81 years.

 Bruce was larger-than-life and could not be entirely contained, or maybe the fact that so much of him was- made him fill every room he entered with his intensity, anger, dirty jokes and unconditional love.
 His unwavering support of who I was and what made me different from the ‘norm’, helped me learn to accept and be, exactly who I am.
 He insisted that I follow my heart’s desire, in part, because he could not openly follow his.
 Whenever I visited, he loved that my favorite thing to do was hang out with him, Craig and their mostly closeted friends.